tadghh/Dell-unlock-undervolting/README.md

 # Supported Models

 - XPS
-  7590
+  - 7590

 - Vostro
-  5471
+  - 5471

 Most likely any model that has a K series skew CPU

-*If you are able to make it work on a model not already listed please crease a issue with your devices model*
+*If you are able to make it work on a model not already listed please create a issue with your devices model*

 # Dell unlock Undervolting
 A guide to unlock voltage control on Dell laptops above BIOS version 1.6.1